paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 - the library is transparent in a Spring Boot environment: the number of (pool) data sources stays the same, only the creation changes;
 - keep the common pool data source open as long as possible: applications like Spring Boot try to close data sources when a thread is closed but this library does NOT close the common pool data source.

-This Smart Pool Data Source library is especially meant for Oracle connections since Oracle has so called proxy connections, i.e. connections where you login to a schema using the credentials from another (proxy) account.
+This Smart Pool Data Source library is especially meant for Oracle connections since Oracle has so-called proxy connections, i.e. connections where you log in to a schema using the credentials from another (proxy) account.
 This allows for several pools to connect to the proxy account and then start a proxy session immediately after that using `OracleConnection.openProxySession()`.

 Furthermore, this smart pool data source extends:
 - [The HikariCP data source HikariDataSource](https://www.javadoc.io/doc/com.zaxxer/HikariCP/2.7.8/com/zaxxer/hikari/HikariDataSource.html)